 - 10 Q. Please discuss the Solicitation Process UES employed to secure the supply 11 agreements for default service power supplies. - 12 UES conducted an open solicitation in which it actively sought interest among A. 13 potential suppliers to provide load-following power supply to its Default Service 14 customers.
 UES provided bidders with access to information on its RFP website to 15 enable them to assess the risks and obligations associated with providing supply 16 services.
-UES did not discriminate in favor of or against any individual potential supplier who expressed interest in the solicitation.
-UES negotiated with all potential 17 suppliers who submitted proposals to obtain the most favorable terms from each 18 19 potential supplier.
-The structure, timing and requirements associated with the 20 solicitation are fully described in the RFP issued on August 30, 2016.
+UES did not discriminate in favor of or against any individual potential 17 supplier who expressed interest in the solicitation.
+UES negotiated with all potential 18 suppliers who submitted proposals to obtain the most favorable terms from each 19 potential supplier.
+The structure, timing and requirements associated with the 20 solicitation are fully described in the RFP issued on March 1, 2017.
 This is attached

-- as Schedule LSG-2 and is summarized in the Bid Evaluation Report attached as Schedule LSG-1. - 3 Q. How did UES ensure that the RFP was circulated to a large audience? - 4 UES announced the electronic availability of the RFP to all participants in NEPOOL A. 5 by notifying all members of the NEPOOL Markets Committee and the NEPOOL Participants Committee via email.
-UES also announced the issuance of the RFP via 6 7 email to a list of power suppliers and other entities such as distribution companies, 8 consultants, brokers and members of public agencies who have previously expressed 9 interest in receiving copies of UES's solicitations.
-UES followed up the email by 10 contacting power suppliers to solicit their interest.
-In addition, UES issued a media 11 advisory to a number of power markets publications announcing the issuance of the 12 RFP.
+- as Schedule LSG-2 and is summarized in the Bid Evaluation Report attached as Schedule LSG-1. - 3 Q. How did UES ensure that the RFP was circulated to a large audience? - 4 UES announced the electronic availability of the RFP to a list of power suppliers and A. 5 other entities such as distribution companies, consultants, brokers, and members of public agencies who have previously expressed interest in receiving notices of UES' 6 7 solicitations.
+The RFP was also distributed to all members of the NEPOOL Markets 8 Committee and Participants Committee.
+In addition, UES issued a media advisory to 9 a number of power markets publications announcing the issuance of the RFP.
+As a 10 result, the RFP had wide distribution throughout the New England supply 11 marketplace.
+UES followed up the E-mail solicitation with outreach to power 12 suppliers to solicit their interest in bidding on all customer classes.